Latest on podcast:

 How do you imagine God?
 Many of us are taught from an early age to think of God like Santa Claus.
 No, seriously, think about it.
 Grandfatherly-looking man with a big bushy beard?
 Lives way above or to the North?
 Constantly obsessing over who is naughty and who is nice?
 Check, check, check.
 And if we think of God as a person, then of course it makes sense to equate prayer with bargaining.

 But in reality, God is not a person.
 And certainly not a Ferrari dealer.
 For sure, imagining God as a person can be a helpful way to connect with the divine.
-This is true for many people, Christians and non-Christians alike.
+This is true for Christians and non-Christians alike.
 The scholar of religion Huston Smith explains how, for most Hindus, “the most effective ishta [preferred focus of worship] will be one of God’s incarnations, for the human heart is naturally tuned to loving people.”
-In other words, even if God is not literally a person, imagining God as such can be a useful aid for establishing a meaningful prayer connection.

 How to pray to God: Hindu ishta